Watch Phyllis Webstad's

-We’re challenging 10% of Canadians and people around the world to listen to Phyllis Webstad's orange shirt story.
+We’re challenging 1 million people around the world to listen to Phyllis Webstad's orange shirt story.

 Join thousands of others as they take a meaningful step on the path of reconciliation.